Galser/tf-map-variable-in-ws-tfe202111-1/README.md

 demo = "comic-aardvark"
 ```

-# Test with reassigning variable at the workspace leve in TFE
+# Test with reassigning variable at the workspace level in TFE

 ## Failing output examples :

-If the variable defineds the map in the ".tfvars" syntax it is going to fail.
-Let's test by assifgining on the workspace new variable in tbhe same way as in the initial claim :
+If the variable defines the map in the ".tfvars" syntax it is going to fail.
+Let's test by assigning on the workspace a new variable in the same way as in the initial claim :

 ```Terraform
 { team : "mydev" }
 ```

-E.g. we are using colon to separate key index from value in map. and that is no a syntatically correct HCL
+E.g. we are using a colon to separate key index from the value in the map. and that is not a syntactically correct HCL
-Output of the plan going to be :
+The output of the plan going to be :

 ```Terraform
 terraform apply